oldlick/GoodNight/README.md

   - Send a signal to the infrared sensor.
   - Write the displayed value to codeData.txt.
   - codeData.txt's line:
-  - Line 1: Turn on the light.
+  - Line 1: Turn on the lights.
   - Line 2: Turn off the lights.
   - Line 3: Turn on the air conditioning.
   - Line 4: Turn off the air conditioning.